tomvonclef/OllamaRAG/README.md

 - **Embedding & Vector Store**: Use ChromaDB to create a persistent vector store of document embeddings.
 - **Interactive Visualization**: Visualize the embedding space using UMAP and Plotly.
 - **Question Answering**: Ask questions based on the uploaded document and retrieve relevant chunks.
-- **LLM Integration**: Generate answers using the DeepSeek model via the Ollama API.
+- **LLM Integration**: Generate answers using the Qwen model via the Ollama API.

 ## Requirements
+- Ollama
 - Python 3.x
 - Streamlit
+- ChromaDB
 - PyMuPDF
 - Requests
 - UMAP
 - Plotly
 - Sentence Transformers
 - Langchain
+- Langchain-community

 ## Installation
 1. Clone the repository: